DashankaNadeeshanDeSilva/CRM_AI_workflow_automation_to_handle_and_respond_customer_emails/README.md

 ### Input Data:
 - The AI agent checks emails in regular intervals
-- Once new emails are received, they are fetched from the email client.
+- Once new emails are received, they are fetched from the client.

 ### Reasoning Engine Tasks:
 1. Read the email body to classify intent and reason from the input data.